-Cisco Internet Streamer CDS Release 2.5 software and later releases support six generic alarm traps.
+Cisco Internet Streamer CDS software supports six generic alarm traps.
 These six generic alarm traps provide SNMP and Node Health Manager integration.
 Each trap can be enabled or disabled through the SE CLI.

 Some SNMP traps are different between v1 and v2 and v3 when configure the trap.